-Recruiting managers (anyone in School who wishes to deploy a volunteer) should follow the School Volunteer Engagement Procedure, available from HR or on the School's x drive, to seek authority to engage the volunteer and to ask HR to complete the necessary checks before the volunteer commences their duties.
+Recruiting managers (anyone in School who wishes to deploy a volunteer) should follow the School Volunteer Engagement Procedure, available from the People Team or via the Operations Hub, to seek authority to engage the volunteer and to ask The People Team to complete the necessary checks before the volunteer commences their duties.
 The flowchart in Appendix 3 is contained in the Procedure and provides a useful guide to determine what checks may be required.